Manual Lenses on the Sony a7/a7II/a7III

 The short answer: Yes, they are.

-The long answer: There are many old lenses which deliver very sharp images.
-Here are two examples :
+The long answer: There are many old lenses which deliver very good image quality.
+And there are even more which aren’t any good.
+Here are two examples of very fine lenses:

-Of course not every manual lens will be that good, here are some general observations I made in over a year:
+Of course not every manual lens will be that good, here are some general observations I made while using manual lenses for 6 years:

-- Many lenses are very good in the center from f/2 or f/2.8 but sharpness decreases a lot outside of the center, more than many modern lenses do.
-If you stop them down to f/8 there are many lenses which are very sharp across the frame.
+- Many legacy lenses are very good in the center from f/2 or f/2.8 where they are hard to distinguish from good modern lenses but sharpness decreases more towards the corners.
+If you stop them down to f/8 many older lenses are competitive with modern lenses across the frame.